 Keywords will be highlighted using bold font.

 Elements and expressions that will be substituted by concrete values, identifiers, etc. will be highlighted using italics font.

+We will denote optional parts of syntax descriptions by [...].

 Identifiers will be used to define names for modelling elements that allow the clear identification of these elements.
 We will define identifiers following the conventions typically used in programming languages.
 Identifiers may consist of any combination of letters and numbers, while the first character must not be a number.